tymyrddin/purple/source/docs/sirt-and-soc/soc.md

 Depending on size of the organisation, these roles may be beneficial:

 * Security analysts (4 tiers is common in large organisations) are first responders.
 They report on threats and implement any changes needed to protect the organisation.
-They are supposed to be the last line of defense against security threats, and work together with security managers and security engineers.
+They are supposed to be the last line of defence against security threats, and work together with security managers and security engineers.
 * Security engineers are usually software and/or hardware specialists, and are in charge of maintaining and updating tools and systems.
 They are also responsible for documentation other team members might need, such as digital security protocols.
 * A direct manager is responsible for the team, directing operations and responsible for communications; hiring; training; and creating and executing the chosen security strategy.
 They also direct and orchestrate responses to major threats.
 * A chief information security officer (CISO) is responsible for creating security-related strategies, policies, and operations.
 They work closely with CEO, senior management, HR, legal departments, and inform management on security issues.